ppatierno/rhte-2019/modules/01-kafka-on-openshift.md

 By this, these files are applied:

-* alert-manager.yaml - specificaion of the `Alertmanager` resource and the `Service` which is pulling alerts from the Prometheus server
+* alert-manager.yaml - specificaion of the `Alertmanager` resource and the `Service` which is umbrelling Alert manager pods
-* prometheus.yaml - specification of the `Prometheus` resource including a RBAC resources
+* prometheus.yaml - specification of the `Prometheus` resource including a RBAC resources and the `Service` which is umbrelling Prometheus pods
 * prometheus-rules.yaml - specification of the `PrometheusRule`.
 These are conditions which when violated, an alert is fired
 * strimzi-service-monitor.yaml - specification of the `ServiceMonitor` resource where are described jobs for scraping metrics